 Frequently Asked Questions

-If you are studying with the English Language Academy in the summer all course materials will be provided and are included in the cost of the course.
+If you are studying with the English Language Academy in one of our summer courses, all course materials will be provided and are included in the cost of the course.

 The weather and temperature can vary depending on the time of year, please see MET Éireann The Irish Meteorological Service for up to date information.